rostools/r-cubed-intro/paper.md

 available for re-used.

 # Statement of Need

+# Statement of need
+The amount of data produced in research is growing exponentially, and research projects involve more and more international collaboration.
+Data handling and data analysis have become crucial and sought after skills in both academia and industry, but training has been running behind.
+In addition the research world is facing a reproducibility crisis, challenging the validity of published work.
+Taken together, there is a huge need for training in data analysis, following a reproducible and collaborative approach.
+To meet this need the online resource R3 has been developed.

+R3 is an online educational resource connecting teaching of basic R knowledge with a traceable and reproducible workflow, data reporting using R markdown and collaborative practises using github.
+This educational resource serves as both as a guide for teaching a 3-day course and for self-study.
+It is structured as live-coding sessions, individual reading and exercises with additional lectures.
+R3 introduces the learner to R basics, data wrangling and data visualisation using the tidyverse package.
+While teaching R, heavy usage is made of git, github and R markdown.
+To achieve reproducibility and easy understanding of the code for both the learners themselves and other collaborators, the learner is introduced to the R style guide and tools for structuring and safe-keeping of data and code.
+For collaborative purposes and traceability, git and github is introduced early on in the course and practised throughout it.
+R markdown is introduced and used to create reports.
+Finally, a collaborative group project summarises and reinforces the content covered throughout the course.
+(Bettina)

 Reproducibility is very important in modern research.
 Too often, researchers cannot reproduce their own results due to a lot of manual data processing.
 We